RafaelDaitx/TestMazzaTech/containers.md

-# TestMazzaTech
+# Containers

 Thinking about testing and deploying the application into production, I decided to use Docker for this step.
 Docker allows us to test our server and ensure everything is running correctly.
 We will upload a container of our application.
 First, we will create a Dockerfile with the following instructions:

 FROM openjdk:17-jdk-slim
-This image provides a minimal Java environment for running our application.
-You can also use other base images for different technologies, like Node.js (node:20-slim).
 ARG JAR_FILE=cambio-service/target/*.jar
 This defines a build-time variable to specify the path to the JAR file that will be included in the container.
-RUN bash -c 'touch /app.jar'
-This ensures the /app.jar file exists.
+RUN bash -c 'touch /app.jar' -> This ensures the /app.jar file exists.
 It is not strictly necessary and can usually be omitted unless you have a specific reason for it.
-COPY ${JAR_FILE} app.jar
-This copies the JAR file from the build context into the container and names it app.jar.
+COPY ${JAR_FILE} app.jar -> This copies the JAR file from the build context into the container and names it app.jar.
 ENTRYPOINT ["java","-Djava.security.egd=file:/dev/./urandom","-jar","/app.jar"]

 This specifies the command that runs when the container starts.
 In this case, it starts the Java application using the JAR file.
+This image provides a minimal Java environment for running our application.
+You can also use other base images for different technologies, like Node.js (node:20-slim).

 We will save this Dockerfile in the root directory of the project (not as a YAML file).
 With the Dockerfile in place, we can build the image by running the following command: